Artist. Born October 27, 1909, Wellsville, Kansas. Died: March 15, 1993.

 Many of her best-known drawings deal with important social issues.
 Although her work received national exposure, she refused to sell it.
 Art was important to her purely as self-expression.
 She used her works to make social commentary and to aid causes she supported.
+She was the Native Sons and Daughters of Kansas' Distinguished Kansan of the Year in 1989.
 Layton died in 1993.

 Entry: Layton, Elizabeth

 Author: Kansas Historical Society